 They certainly offer great features at a fraction of the cost of many other watchmakers with similar or comparable features.

 In this day and age, some models can easily sell on the preowned market for around $9,000.
-These higher-end Longines watches have tremendous value since these are usually complicated mechanical timepieces that would sell for a whole lot more if they were from any other brand.
+Their higher-end watches have tremendous value since these are usually complicated mechanical timepieces that would sell for a whole lot more if they were from any other brand.

 13. Is a Longines watch a good investment?

 There is no sense in ever calling a luxury watch an investment.
 Investments are intended to allow your investment principal and appreciate in value.
 A watch, just like most consumer products, depreciate the moment you wear it for the first time.
 The rare occasions when watches go up in value are too few and far between to consider them as any type of investment such as real estate or some other type of financial security product.

 Longines Evaluation: Questions About The Longines Company

 Longines is the only watchmaker that never left their hometown.
-They are still manufactured in the Swiss town of St-Imier today.
+They are still manufactured in Switzerland in the town of St-Imier today.